sbt/sbt-jni/README.md

 The goal of sbt-jni is to be the least intrusive possible.
 No transitive dependencies are added to projects using any plugin (some dependencies are added to the `provided` configuration, however these do not affect any downstream projects).

 ## Building
-Both the macro library (`sbt-jni-macros`) and the sbt plugins (`sbt-jni`) are published.
+Both the core (former macros) library (`sbt-jni-core`) and the sbt plugins (`sbt-jni`) are published.
 Cross-building happens on a per-project basis:

-- sbt-jni-macros is built against Scala 2.11, 2.12 and 2.13
+- sbt-jni-core is built against Scala 2.11, 2.12 and 2.13
 - sbt-jni is built against Scala 2.12 (the Scala version that sbt 1.x uses)

 The differing Scala versions make it necessary to always cross-compile and cross-publish this project, i.e. append a "+" before every task.